aligueye/archiver/README.md

 # Website Archiver

 A full-stack app that lets users archive a website snapshot and browse it later including subpages, images, scripts, and styles.
-All of this is stored offline and navigable like the live site.
+Allcontent is stored offline and navigable like the live site.

 ## Demo